naaimurreza/CryptoTrader/README.md

 - As a user, I want to be able to start a new profile with a new name and balance.
 - As a user, I want to be able to close the application and have my data automatically saved to file.
 - As a user, I want to be able to open the application and have my data automatically loaded from file.

+### Phase 4: Task 2
+**Java language construct added:** Throwing a checked exception.

+In Profile class, the method buy() throws InsufficientBalanceException and InvalidAmountException.
+The method sell() throws InvalidSelectionException and InvalidAmountException and finally the method trade() throws InvalidSelectionException and all these exceptions are caught appropriately in the classes in the ui package.
+They are also tested correctly in the ProfileTest class.

+### Phase 4: Task 3
+Improvement to my design:

+- There is duplicated code in my BuyFrame, SellFrame, TradeFrame and WalletFrame class that I can refactor and put in the Frame superclass.